HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-06-the-p2p-network.md

 - Fairness: All nodes should experience roughly the same latency
 - Anonymity: a potential adversary should be unable to link transaction messages and therefore the associated public keys to the ip address the message originated from.

 Mixing as well as "new address for each incoming TX" doesn't help if messages can be linked to ip address.
-Even with simple techniques and minimal knowledge of P2P graph structure up to 30\% accuracy in linking messages to ip addresses.
+Even with simple techniques and minimal knowledge of P2P graph structure up to 30% accuracy in linking messages to ip addresses. [[1]](#sources)
-\footnote{A. Biryukov, D. Khovratovich, and I. Pustogarov.
-Deanonymisation of clients in bitcoin p2p network.
-In Proceedings of the 2014 ACM SIGSAC Conference on Computer and Communications Security, pages 15–29.
-ACM, 2014.}

 "Precision and recall are natural performance metrics.
 Recall is simply the probability of detection, a common anonymity metric that captures completeness of the estimator, whereas precision captures the exactness." - dandelion paper

 broadcasting mechanism effects the order in which peers receive messages.
 It's efficiency determines the message propagation time.

 message propagation time in decentralized networks affects network security through data consistency.
 The faster a message propagates throughout the network the faster a consistent state is reached and the lower the stale rate. less wasted pow.